-Overall, RIBridges saw a significant improvement in the system functionality and project oversight functions during FFY 2019.
+Overall, RIBridges saw a significant improvement in the system functionality and project oversight functions during FFY 2019 and that trend continues as we approach CY 2020.
 The following table provides an overview of the program areas included in RIBridges, split between Phase I and Phase II.
 These programs are color coded by level of system maturity and substantial compliance with federal and state law and regulation.
-Programs coded as green are considered to be mature as of the end of FFY 2019.
+Programs coded as green are considered to be mature as of December 2019.
 This indicates a baseline of functionality upon which the State may continue to build in the interest of compliance or other business priorities, like cost-effectiveness.
 Programs coded in yellow have made major advancements towards maturity but require certain system stabilization efforts to achieve the full baseline functionality of a mature program.
 Finally, programs coded as red are programs that require significant effort to achieve baseline functionality.
-As of late FFY 2019, there are no programs classified as red.
+As of December 31, 2019, there are no programs classified as red.